Alex-Fabbri/Alex-Fabbri.github.io/_posts/2012-05-05-TutorialBank.md

 # Is there more?

 Yes!
 While the collection of all these resources in a search engine is great in and of itself, we annotated our corpus to make it more useful for both the student and the researcher.
-Additionally, we created a simple command-line tool to make our annotations more accessible, as described below.
+Additionally, we created a simple command-line tool (available along with the corpus) to make our annotations more accessible, as described below.

 ## Survey Topics, Reading Lists and Prerequisite Chains
 We created a list of 200 topics for which we felt a survey of the topic would benefit students.
 As stated in the paper, these topics differ from the taxonomy topics, since we do not want our survey topics to be too broad or fine-grained.
 For each topic, annotators created reading lists of up to 5 resources on the topic.
 We then split up resources from these lits into content cards and abeled the cards as useful or not for learning the topic at hand.
 This is important since often resources are on a more general topic and only partly cover the topic you want to learn about.